QosainScientific/DuePulseProgrammer/README.md

 # DuePulseProgrammer

-Turns an arduino due into a high speed dual channel pulser.
+Turns an arduino due into a high speed dual channel pulser, which is runtime programmable through a GUI.

 Features:
 1. Two digital channels